Island in the Sky (1953 film)

-Island in the Sky is a 1953 Warner Bros.
-American aviation adventure drama film written by Ernest K. Gann based on his 1944 novel of the same name, directed by William A. Wellman and starring and coproduced by John Wayne.
+Island in the Sky is a 1953 American aviation adventure drama film written by Ernest K. Gann based on his 1944 novel of the same name, directed by William A. Wellman and starring and coproduced by John Wayne.
 Because of its realistic depiction of an actual aircraft crash, some consider the film as among the classic aviation films.
 The film also features Andy Devine, Lloyd Nolan, James Arness and Paul Fix.

 Plot

 Pilot John Dooley and the crew of a World War II-era Douglas C-47 Skytrain (the military version of the DC-3) experience icy conditions and are forced to execute an emergency landing on a frozen lake in the uncharted wildlands near the Quebec–Labrador border.
 Dooley is a former airline pilot who had been pressed into duty hauling war supplies across the northern route to England.
 Far from settled country, the survivors can provide only an approximate position to rescuers.

 Dooley must keep his men alive while waiting for rescue in the extreme winter cold with temperatures plummeting to −70 °F. At headquarters, Col. Fuller gathers fellow airmen who are determined to find the downed crew before the men succumb to hunger and the cold.
 The search pilots experience tension and fear and are unsure about their course of action, aware that a wrong decision could doom the missing crew.